Halo-Lab/react-hook-module-template/README.md

     npm i
     ```

-4. An initial build command will compile all files from `/src` folder to a single `index.js` file.
+4. An initial build command will compile all files from `/src` folder to a single `/lib` folder.
     ```
     npm run build
     ```